qaalabs/DE5M6/docs/day2/incident-response-prep.md

 - What approaches consistently work or fail?
 - How do companies handle uncertainty in their communication?

-### Team Coordination

-- **Share your findings** with your team members
-- **Agree on communication approach** - who will handle what during the drill
-- **Establish team coordination method** - how will you make quick decisions together?

-!!! note "The goal isn't deep expertise - it's rapid preparation for practical application!"
+!!! note "The goal isn't deep expertise - it's rather preparation for practical application!"